YANG-SOBER/Image_Quantization/readme.md

 <img src="https://github.com/YANG-SOBER/Image_Quantization/blob/main/img_hist.png" width=75% height=75%>

-We can find that **with the increment of number of discrete values, the rounding error will get smaller**.
+We can see that **with the increment of number of discrete values, the rounding error will get smaller**.